 Volunteers are a vital part of DARCC allowing the organization to provide much needed services to the community.

-If you are interested in signing up for this training, please fill out our online volunteer application.
+If you are interested in signing up for training, please fill out our online volunteer application.
 Personal interviews will be scheduled upon receipt of the application.
 Interviews are mandatory before participation in training.
 Training sessions are scheduled throughout the year.
 Upon completion of training, advocates will be requested to maintain a 6-month commitment with at minimum of 16 hours per month.

 → Fill out our DARCC Volunteer Application online!